GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 Origin: Output of R file 4 (counterfactual_estimation.r)

 ### [synth_dif.png](synth_dif.png)
 Visualize counterfactuals (and treatment effect, which are non-realized fish sales) estimated using synthetic difference in difference, with the synthdid R package, for each treated unit.
+This graphs represents vessel production in terms of the total value of sales, but counterfactuals were also estimated for total quantity and number of sales in R file 4.
 Origin: Output of R file 4 (counterfactual_estimation.r)

 ALSO ADD GOOGLE DRIVE NOTES.
 RELIRE NOTES #.
 Nom variables ?
 Accessibility of repository.
 Points à la fin